I’m drawn to outsiders – people who dare to be different, who stand out proudly from the crowd.

 Fulvio Bressan (Friuli Collio), Sandi Skerk (Friuli Carso), Miha Batic (Vipavska Dolina), Paolo Vodipivec (Friuli Carso), Georgio Clai (Istria) and Mladen Roxanich (Istria) are passionate producers who can really make an orange wine sing

-7. They demonstrate the age-old links between the winemakers in the “Capo D’Istria”
+7. They demonstrate the age-old links between the winemakers from the ex-Austro-Hungarian empire

 North-Eastern Italy (Friuli), Southern Slovenia and North Western Croatia (Istria) may be separated by national borders these days, but the cultural and linguistic links persist – and orange wine is a tradition that has long been the norm in all of these regions.
 The commonalities are fascinating to observe, from grape varieties, attitudes to winemaking to just tasting the finished products.